Take ownership over your spiritual growth.

 What happens in a band meeting?

 In a band meeting, each participant responds to the same series of questions and receives prayer.
 Each participant takes approximately 20-30 minutes sharing.
-See below for more specifics.
+Download the Discipleship Band Guide for more details.

 Should I be in a band?